 Prior to joining Laffey, Bucci & Kent, Stewart served as assistant chief of the Trials Division in the Montgomery County District Attorney’s Office.
 As a prosecutor, he handled a wide variety of cases including homicides and violent crimes.
 He specialized in prosecuting and investigating crimes of sexual violence perpetrated against adults and children, as well as cases of physical child abuse, child exploitation, domestic violence, and elder abuse.
 He received numerous commendations for his tireless efforts on behalf of victims and for courtroom successes.

-During his time at the District Attorney’s Office, Stewart also prosecuted a number of high profile cases including Commonwealth v.
-William H. Cosby Jr. In that case, he presented the testimony of past victims, handled a number of critical cross examinations, and made the final closing argument before the jury returned its guilty verdict.
+During his time at the District Attorney’s Office, Stewart also prosecuted a number of high-profile cases including Commonwealth v.
+William H. Cosby Jr. In that case, he presented the testimony of past victims, cross-examined several key witnesses, and made the final closing argument before the jury returned its guilty verdict.

-Stewart is a proud graduate of La Salle College High School, Franklin & Marshall College, and Widener University School of Law.
+Stewart is a graduate of La Salle College High School, Franklin & Marshall College, and Widener University Delaware Law School.